MK27MK/kaos/README.md

 # KAOS

-Research and study trading strategies, then deploy them.
+Research and study trading systems, then deploy them.

 ## Description
 ...